The Mind Body

 How Mindfulness can Help Educators

-Teachers in mindfulness program exhibited greater classroom organization, attention, and self-compassion compared to.
+Teachers in mindfulness program exhibited greater classroom organization, attention, and self-compassion compared to those not in the program.

 Flook, L., Goldberg, S.B., Pinger, L., Bonus, K. and Davidson, R.J.
 Mind, Brain and Education